AtulSinghBankoti/TensorFlow/README.md

 # TensorFlow
-building neural networks with tensor flow
+This project demonstrate building neural networks with tensor flow.